40 Awesome Things to Do in San Pancho, Mexico

 There are a handful of boutique hotels in San Pancho that place you minutes from the beach and the heart of the town center.

-Hotel Cielo Rojo comes to mind immediately for its original, Mexican-style atmosphere and special Bistro Organico — its on-site bistro featuring sustainable food.
-But in truth, there are lots to choose from and the list is growing every couple of months!
+Hotel Cielo Rojo immediately comes to mind for its original, Mexican-style atmosphere and special Bistro Organico—its on-site bistro featuring sustainable food.
+But in truth, there are lots to choose from, and the list is growing every couple of months!

 Check out my in-depth hotel guides: